mohsenmojadam2019/telstra-prior-request/README.md

 When configuring this plugin in Kong Admin Dashboard, variables from 4 sources( both headers and body of request of service-call and response of prior-call: req_headers, req_body, res_headers and res_body) can be used.
 However the rules below apply:
 - Variables must follow the format '{{KEY:VALUE}}'(quotation marks here and below are not included).
-- The available 'KEY' are 'req_body', 'res_body', 'req_headers', and 'req_headers'.
+- The available 'KEY' are 'res_headers', 'res_body', 'req_headers', 'req_query'  and 'req_body'.
 - 'VALUE' is case-insensitive when 'KEY' is 'req_headers' or 'res_headers' following HTTP standards.
-- 'VALUE' is case-sensitive when 'KEY' is 'req_body' or 'res_body'.
+- 'VALUE' is case-sensitive when 'KEY' is 'req_body' or 'req_query' or 'res_body'.
 - 'req_body' is only available when 'content-type:application/json' is in 'req_headers'.
 - 'req_body' and 'res_body' must be json-formatted string and only one level variables can be used.
-- 'req_body' and 'req_headers' are only available for middel-call.
 - 'res_body' and 'res_headers' are only available for service-call.

 ## Attenttion: